elijahnicpon/UnderstandingPolymorphismLab/README.md

 ***
 ## Casting
+- Casting allows us to convert a variable to another type.
+  - Upcasting is done automatically (implicitly).
+  - Downcasting is not done automatically (and must be done explicitly with parenthesis).

 ![img_2.png](img_2.png)

 ### Upcasting
-*Always compiles, always runs*
+*Casting a child object to a parent object.
+Always compiles, always runs.
+Can be done implicitly.*

 - `TODO: 5.1` Create an Object with a Static type of Bird and Dynamic type of Hummingbird.
-  - What methods can you call
+  - What methods can you call?
+What methods result in an error?

 ### Sidecasting
-*Never compiles, thus never runs*
+*Casting a sibling to a sibling.
+Never compiles, thus never runs*

 - `TODO: 5.2` I mean hopefully we know what's going to happen here... *Try* to create an Object with a static type of Hawk and dynamic type of Hummingbird.

 ### Downcasting
 *The tricky one.
-Always compiles, sometimes runs*
+Casting a parent to a child.
+Always compiles, sometimes runs.
+Can **only** be done explicitly.
+(Using parenthesis)*

+- `TODO 5.3` Explore downcasting.
+  - What kind of error is thrown when we try to downcast implicitly?

 [The rules of downcasting from GeeksForGeeks](https://www.geeksforgeeks.org/rules-of-downcasting-objects-in-java/?ref=rp)

-- `TODO: 5.3`
+- `TODO: 5.3` Explore downcasting in Main.java.

 ***
 *Made for Elijah Nicpon's CS 1331 Exam 2 Double PLUS (Peer Led Undergraduate Study) Session*